sagemath/sagewiki_to_gh-2022-10-10/gsoc10.md

  * FreeBSD
  * Solaris 10 64-bit (the 32-bit version is basically complete).
  * Open Solaris on x64 hardware.
- * Improvements to the build system?
+ * Improvements to the build system (can we use the same system on different platforms, including Windows)?

 === Others ===